munificent/craftinginterpreters/book/chunks-of-bytecode.md

 the opcode, then return the next byte offset past this instruction.
 Other instructions will have more going on.

-Now if we run our nascent interpreter, it actually prints something:
+If we run our nascent interpreter now, it actually prints something:

 ```
 == test chunk ==